MayaY2014/softlayer-python/README.md

 ### Subdirectory

-An overview of each subdirectory.
+Here's an overview of each subdirectory.

 | Directory | Subdirectory | Overview |
 | --------- | ------------ | -------- |